 With origins from Italy and the Greek island of Corfu, this acclaimed chef trained in the molecular kitchen is the gastronomy mastermind behind his namesake Athenian restaurant that has been holding one Michelin star since 2014.
 Exciting Mediterranean-inspired gourmet treats are served in an elegantly simple space.
 It is totally worth the relatively brief taxi drive from downtown to the northern suburbs.

 One of the 40 global locations for creative Japanese cuisine by legendary chef Nobu Matsuhisa is this spacious seaside restaurant decorated by the Rockwell Group from New York.
 The sunset-view indoor dining space – with equally impressive outdoors in the summer – is totally worth the 30-minute drive from downtown.
 Nobu trusts acclaimed Greek Executive Chef Tony Vratsanos and Head Chef Thomas Kourakos for the reinterpretation of certain iconic dishes.
-The first-time Omakase menu is currently available for 100 euro/105 USD.
+The first-time Omakase menu is currently available for 180 euros /177 USD.
 Additionally, the Umi Bar will get you pampered with Athens’ finest Martinis and other cocktails crafted by Matsuhisa’s bartenders and accompanied by delicious Nobu tapas.

 Tap this Greek-inspired bistro owned by Greek-American chef Ari Vezene to experience his unique touch on traditional cuisine.
 Equipped with a wood-fired kitchen, it serves sustainable meat, local seafood, and several other creative dishes made with the freshest natural ingredients and old-school techniques that have a raw, minimalistic edge.
 It is all about culinary honesty and intimacy.
 An extensive selection of fine spirits and wines from Greece and around the world accompanies your meal, along with the possibility of a cocktail menu.
 Dressed in wood, glass, and leather, the sand-hued space is designed with the primary objective to portray informal elegance.
-It features an indoor dining area and an outdoor all-glass terrace staged on top of a secret greenhouse under its glass floor.
+It features an indoor dining area and an outdoor all-glass terrace staged on top of a secret greenhouse under its glass floor, plus a garden across the street.
 A flock of gold-tone butterflies travels through the space giving it an artistic aura.
 Architectural lighting was designed by the eclectic Greek studio OKAPI with the sole purpose of seamlessly bringing the Athenian nightscape into the dining room.
 The restaurant is located in the urban gardens of Madrid Park, next to Vassilenas, across from the National Gallery, in a quiet neighborhood near Kolonaki.
 Catering is also an option.

 Greek Chef Costas Spiliadis opened his first Milos restaurant in Montreal back in 1979, followed by other successful locations: New York Midtown (1997), Athens (2004), Las Vegas (2010), Miami (2012), London (2015), and New York Hudson Yards (2019).
 As you may already know, the seafood-based menu is based on clarity, simplicity, and the finest quality of ingredients.
 It is a quintessential Mediterranean culinary hotspot relocated in 2021 from the former Athens Hilton Hotel to the brand’s first-ever 5-star gastronomy hotel Xenodocheio Milos at the heart of Athens’ historical center.

 The acronym doesn’t stand for but sounds like the Greek word ‘sítisi’, which translates as ‘feeding’.
 Via molecular kitchen techniques, chef Alex Tsiotinis who has worked alongside the likes of Alain Passard, Hélène Darroze, Eric Frechon, and Pascal Barbot, goes well beyond the essentials, introducing his customers to a maze of playful dishes.
 This one-Michelin-star restaurant feels homey, private, and elegant.
 It recently moved to a beautiful neoclassical building in Kerameikos, one of the oldest neighborhoods of Athens.
 Weather-permitting, and along with fabulous interiors, its stylish backyard with sparse seating recreates the experience of quintessential Athenian outdoor dining.
 The Blind Taste Menu keeps a strong element of surprise while introducing you to modern Greek gastronomy.
 It’s a mesmerizing 11-course culinary “voyage” full of surprises.
-The new space that has been designed to capture all your senses, will introduce you to the history, culture, and traditions of the lavish Greek cuisine translated into the most creative and sophisticated culinary language.
+The new space which has been designed to capture all your senses will introduce you to the history, culture, and traditions of the lavish Greek cuisine translated into the most creative and sophisticated culinary language.
 The finest local ingredients come into play along with excellent wine pairing.
 It makes for a memorable night out.
 Customization based on food restrictions or preferences with prior 48-hour notice and private dining are among your options.

 Greek celebrity chef Argiro Barbarigou has cooked at her family restaurant ‘Papadakis’ for local A-listers but also international ones such as Carla Bruni and Jean Paul Gaultier.
 Her seafood-based menu is a modernized version of the seaside Greek kitchen – her family business originating from the Cycladic island of Paros.
 The small neoclassic building – with a minimalist and art-decorated interior – is at the foothills of Mount Lycabettus, in the fashionable & upscale downtown district of Kolonaki.